pippim/pippim.github.io/index.md

 The first step is to run a
 [Stack Exchange Data Explorer Query](https://data.stackexchange.com/stackoverflow/query/1505559/all-my-posts-on-the-se-network-with-markdown-and-html-content-plus-editors-and-s?AccountId=4775729).
-You may need to click the twice.
-The first time to sign in and the second time to run the query.
+You may need to click the link twice; once to sign in (then navigate back to this page) and again to run the query.

 Many thanks to the the query's [Author](https://meta.stackexchange.com/a/371435/366359).